Nicholas Strasser MD

 Therapy / Activity

-• Stationary bike with minimal or no resistance (if cleared)
+• Stationary cycling with minimal resistance (if cleared)

 Criteria to Progress